• Skip to primary navigation

 • How the injured workers’ movement is remaking itself through education and mobilization to continue to fight for justice

-Copies of the DVD ($10) are available from the Ontario Network of Injured Workers (ONIWG).
+Copies of the DVD ($10) are available from the Ontario Network of Injured Workers (ONIWG) – or view it online in a 3-part YouTube series

 The Injured Workers’ History Project (IWHP) is a collaborative initiative (2005-) of injured workers, advocates and researchers, led by McMaster University Labour Studies Professor Robert Storey and injured worker Sabrina Pacini.
 Based on archival research and the collection of oral histories, the IWHP has also produced a series of Bulletins.